n0shake/Public-APIs/README.md

 ### Communication

 - [Exotel](https://exotel.in/) - Exotel is a cloud telephony service provider for small and medium enterprises in India.
 Free 15-day trial.💸
+- [Twilio](https://twilio.com) - Twilio is a cloud communications platform (SAAS) whose web service APIs make it easy for software developers to programmatically make and receive phone calls and send and receive text messages

 ### Content